A Quick Note about Ronnie K's Career Journeys

 1983–1999:

-Founded a North American computer consulting firm, overseeing all aspects of operations for 16 years.
+Founded a North American computer consulting firm.
 Starting as a solo venture, the firm grew to 35 software engineers, with offices in Minneapolis and Phoenix, AZ.
 Our clients included Fortune 1000 companies and government agencies.
 I sold the firm in 1999.

 -